Marshal-AM/Somnia-No-Code-Agent-Builder/README.md

 ### Deployed Tool Contracts

-All smart contracts are deployed on the Somnia testnet.
-View them on the [Shannon Explorer](https://shannon-explorer.somnia.network):
+All smart contracts are deployed on the Somnia Shannon testnet.
+View them on the Explorer:

 | Contract | Address | Explorer Link |
 |----------|---------|---------------|